imarsman/nanovms/README.md

 unikernel to deploy as an instance image on a cloud platform.
 I am using GCP in this instance.
 Although it may run as compiled it is not ready to deploy.

+I would like to explore both deployment as a standalone image and as an image in a scaleable cluster.

 See https://nanovms.com